muckelba/poracleWiki/v4/docker.md

 Note: this is an alternative way to install PoracleJS and not needed if you choose to install it with the "normal" [installation guide](install.html).

+Disclaimer: This page is using the development branch.
+If you want to use the master branch, change the image tag in the compose file and adjust the urls of the wget commands.

 ## Prerequisites

 Make sure to have [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) installed.